The Talking Therapies - key principles

 A holding safe environment

 When someone comes into therapy it can feel like certain aspects of their life – work, relationships, their emotions - are in some way out of control.
-Therapy provides a regular space, time and boundaries, that though it is only for a short time every week, provides a reliable environment that is there, whatever else might be going on in your life.
-This plays an important part in building a sense of trust in the therapeutic relationship and in creating a space where you begin to feel it’s safe to explore what is going on in your life.
+Therapy provides a regular space and time, that though it is only for a short time every week, provides a reliable environment that is there, whatever else might be going on in your life.
+This plays an important part in building a sense of trust in the therapeutic relationship, and in creating a space where you begin to feel it’s safe to explore those thoughts and feelings you have probably tried to keep hidden.